cxiao18/CS550-Winter-Term/Notes on Github.md

 ## Commits
-Commits are saved changes that have been made permanent.
+Commits are saved changes that can now be made permanent.
 Each commit comes with a brief message that describes what changes you have made and why to anyone reviewing your code.

 __To commit changes, save the changes you have made in Sublime.
 Then on GitHub desktop, go to the bottom left and type in a title in the Summary box and a brief description, if needed, of the changes you have made.
 Then, commit the changes to the branch.__